Sorana2/ticketing-system/README.md

-#  IT Ticketing System — Secure, Containerized, and Scalable
+#  IT Ticketing System: Secure, Containerized, and Scalable

 ## Table of Contents
 - [Overview](#overview)